bradenhurl/TruPercept/README.md

-## Autonomous Vehicle Trust Modelling and Cooperative Perception
+## TruPercept: Synthetic Data and Trust Modelling for Autonomous Vehicle Cooperative Perception

-This repo is used for testing cooperative perception and trust modelling techniques for cooperative perception.
+This repo contains an end-to-end autonomous vehicle cooperative perception model with integrated trust modelling.
+It also contains testing scripts to be used with the TruPercept dataset located at https://uwaterloo.ca/waterloo-intelligent-systems-engineering-lab/projects/trupercept.

 # Setup
 Please install avod (https://github.com/kujason/avod) as well as the submodule wavedata from avod according to the instructions on the avod page.
 Create an environment using the avod requirements.txt

 Clone this repository then add the base tru_percept folder to the python path.

-Download our dataset from: TODO
-Download our pretrained models from:
+Download our dataset and pretrained avod models (for presil data) from: https://uwaterloo.ca/waterloo-intelligent-systems-engineering-lab/projects/trupercept

 # How to run
 cd to the tru_percept directory